faiyaz7283/dashtam-api/docs/development/guides/token-rotation.md

 - **No rotation:** Simpler implementation, but less secure
 - **With rotation:** More secure, but requires careful handling to avoid breaking user sessions

----

-## How Dashtam Handles Rotation
+### Step 3: Learn Dashtam's Universal System

+Understand how Dashtam handles rotation automatically:

+**Dashtam's Universal Rotation Detection:**

 Dashtam uses a **universal rotation detection system** that works for ALL providers, regardless of whether they rotate tokens or not.